arsnl/peppy/packages/peppy/README.md

 ## Quick Start

-The easiest way to install Peppy is to type this in your terminal and answer the questions.
+The easiest way to install Peppy is with the interactive install.

 ```
-npx peppy eslint install
+npx peppy install
 ```

 ## Manual Installation